-Dr. Norton is a faculty supervisor at Bastyr University Clinic and an assistant professor at Bastyr University California.
+Dr. Norton is the clinic lead faculty and resident supervisor at Bastyr University Clinic and an assistant professor at Bastyr University California.
 Her clinical interests include endocrine disorders (including thyroid disease and diabetes), cardiovascular disease, metabolic syndrome, mental health issues, autoimmune disease, allergies, intestinal disorders and women’s health.
 She is also certified in First Line Therapy, a proven program that incorporates personal lifestyle medicine involving changes such as healthy nutrition, nutritional protocols, exercise and stress management to prevent or reverse chronic disease.

 Previously, Dr. Norton was a supervisor in the University of Bridgeport College of Naturopathic Medicine teaching clinic for 10 years, overseeing a variety of shifts including general naturopathic medicine, geriatrics, women’s health and community medicine.

 Dr. Norton holds a Doctor of Naturopathic Medicine from University of Bridgeport College of Naturopathic Medicine in Bridgeport, Connecticut, and a BS in biology from the University of New Hampshire in Durham, New Hampshire.